 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 The tumor’s Clinical Group describes whether it can be removed by surgery.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Doctors use both a grouping system and a staging system to describe rhabdomyosarcoma.
 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
+Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis (chance of recovery).
 There are different stage descriptions for different types of cancer.

 The Clinical Group is based on whether a surgeon can remove the tumor.
 The Intergroup Rhabdomyosarcoma Studies (IRS) designed the following grouping and staging guidelines: